How Long Is Probate in California?

 Sometime about 3 to 4 weeks after the April hearing, the Court will issue the Order for Probate along with Letters.
-Together, those two documents empower the personal representative (either the executor if there is a Will or the administrator is there is no Will) to do all things necessary to wind-down the affairs of the person who died including paying all taxes and resolving all creditors’ claims.
+Together, those two documents empower the personal representative (either the executor if there is a Will or the administrator if there is no Will) to do all things necessary to wind down the affairs of the person who died including paying all taxes and resolving all creditors’ claims.

 By mid-September, a Petition for Final Distribution may be in order.
 It asks permission of the Court to distribute the estate to the heirs or beneficiaries by claiming that all the business of the estate has been completed and the estate is now in a position to be distributed and closed.